-14. Asset impairment
+16. Asset impairment

-The Bank assesses impairment for all its assets within the scope of ROC SFAS No.35 if impairment indicators were found.
-The Bank shall compare the carrying amount with the recoverable amount of the assets or the cash-generating unit ("CGU") and write down the carrying amount to the recoverable amount where applicable.
+The Bank and its subsidiaries assess impairment for all its assets within the scope of ROC SFAS No.35 if impairment indicators were found.
+The Bank and its subsidiaries shall compare the carrying amount with the recoverable amount of the assets or the cash-generating unit ("CGU") and write down the carrying amount to the recoverable amount where applicable.
 Recoverable amount is defined as the higher of net fair values or usage value.

-For recognized impairment losses, the Bank shall assess, at each balance sheet date, whether there is any evidence shows that it may no longer exist or decreased.
-If such evidence been found, the Bank shall re-estimate the recoverable amount of the asset.
-Once the recoverable amount increased, the Bank shall reverse the recognized impairment loss to the extent the carrying amount as if no impairment loss had been recognized to against the assets.
+For recognized impairment losses, the Bank and its subsidiaries shall assess, at each balance sheet date, whether there is any evidence shows that it may no longer exist or decreased.
+If such evidence been found, the Bank and its subsidiaries shall re-estimate the recoverable amount of the asset.
+Once the recoverable amount increased, the Bank and its subsidiaries shall reverse the recognized impairment loss to the extent the carrying amount as if no impairment loss had been recognized to against the assets.
 Impairment loss (reversal) is charged to current income.